Worried about your communication?

 Physical disabilities can range from minor problems to more serious substantial difficulties.
 This disability may affect how well someone can move their muscles and they may also have difficulties speaking due to lack of muscle tone around the vital breathing muscles and vocal cords as well as the tongue and lips.

-Speech and language therapy will help to improve and support an individual's ability to communicate effectively.
-Speech and language therapy will also address any eating and drinking problems an individual with physical difficulties may have.
+Speech and language therapy will help to improve and support an individual’s ability to communicate effectively.
+Speech and language therapy will also address any eating and drinking problems an individual with physical disabilities may have.

-A Physical disability is when a person is impaired of a muscle function which affects their life on a daily basis.
-This impairment may range from moderate, such as not being able to climb the stairs to severe, which may mean having a full time carer.
+A physical disability is when a person is impaired of a muscle function which affects their life on a daily basis.
+This impairment may range from moderate, such as not being able to climb the stairs, to severe, which may mean requiring a full time carer.
 People with such disabilities may need several adaptations to their living accommodation and may require things such as frames, sticks or wheelchairs to get around during the day.
 Depending on where the muscle weakness is, speech and language therapy may be required for certain people.
 This will be the case if the weakness is around the head, neck or torso and is affecting speech production and also swallowing.

 A physical disability may be congenital (present at birth) or acquired later on in life after brain damage, injury or a stroke.
-Some disorders such as; Cerebral Palsy, Dyspraxia and Multiple Sclerosis cause a physical disability.
+Some disorders such as; cerebral palsy, dyspraxia and multiple sclerosis cause a physical disability.
 The degree of difficulty will depend upon the severity of the condition.
 With regular therapy people can make vast improvements.

 A speech and language therapist will be able to assess the extent at which the disability is affecting a person’s ability to produce speech, and implement therapy accordingly.
 This may include new ways of communicating, or strengthening the muscles which are affecting speech production.